mvmcconnell/mvmcconnell.github.io/about.md

 title: About
 ---

-I am a PhD student at the University of Vermont advised by Christian Skalka.
+I am a Computer Science PhD student at the University of Vermont advised by Christian Skalka.
 Currently, I am primarily affiliated with the [PLAID Lab](https://plaid.w3.uvm.edu/) and [M@PLE](https://uvm-maple.github.io/about/).
 My research interests are information-theoretic security, differential privacy, programming languages, anonymity, and smart contracts.

 ## Education